 Nutrient concentrations remained relatively stable on an annual mean basis.
 There is no evidence to suggest increased nutrient loading from cottages or other land use activities around Laurier Lake.
 Compared to other Alberta Lakes, algal biomass in Laurier Lake was moderate and relatively stable over the course of the summer.
-Algal blooms were not observed in 2007 or the last reporting date 2004.

-Laurier Lake is well buffered.
-In 2007, lake pH = 9.1, which is well above that of pure water (i.e., pH 7).
+Laurier Lake is well buffered against acidification.
+In 2008, lake pH = 9.0, which is well above that of pure water (i.e., pH 7).
 Laurier Lake is a hardwater, slightly saline lake.
-Ion concentrations were relatively high 2007 (Table 1).
+Ion concentrations were relatively high 2008 (Table 1).
 Dominate ions were bicarbonate, sodium, and sulfate.
-Magnesium was not measured in 2007.
 Mineral ions such as sulfate are supplied by weathering in the watershed and from groundwater inflows.
-The change in ion concentration of Laurier Lake suggests a fundamental change in its hydrology.
+The change in ion concentration of Laurier Lake since monitoring began in 1978 suggests a fundamental change in its hydrology.
 Low rainfall has likely reduced the contribution of runoff to Laurier Lake.
-With a reduction in runoff and particularly through flow (lateral flow through surface soil), groundwater has likely become a more important source of water to Laurier Lake.
+With a reduction in runoff and particularly through flow (lateral flow through surface soil), groundwater (with higher concentrations of magnesium, sulphate, carbonate, and other ions) has likely become a more important source of water to Laurier Lake.